-The underlying volumes in our asset classes continue to increase due to expanded government and corporate issuance and higher market volatility.
+The underlying volumes in our asset classes continue to increase due to expanded government and corporate issuance.
 In addition, the government bond market is foundational to and correlative to virtually every asset class in the cash and derivatives fixed income markets.
-Based on industry sources and management estimates, we estimate that the addressable average daily trading volume across the rates, credit, money markets and equity asset classes has grown at a compound average annual rate of 8% from the first half of 2015 through the first half of 2018.
-Select products that we believe have a high growth potential due to current market trends include global government bonds, derivatives, ETFs and credit.
+Based on industry sources and management estimates, we estimate that the addressable average daily trading volume across the rates, credit, equities and money markets asset classes has grown at a compound average annual rate of 13% from the first half of 2015 through the first half of 2019.
+Select products that we believe have a high growth potential due to current market trends include global government bonds, interest rate derivatives, ETFs and cash credit.